djc/askama/book/src/filters.md

 ## The `json` filter

-Enabling the `serde-json` filter will enable the use of the `json` filter.
+Enabling the `serde-json` feature will enable the use of the `json` filter.
 This will output formatted JSON for any value that implements the required `Serialize` trait.